 There is something about this violin that I really like.
 I just can’t quite put my finger on it.
-Maybe it is just that it is exactly what you expect a good student violin at a fair price to be.
+Maybe it is just that it is exactly what you expect a good student violin to be.

 Further details about this violin, including a written assessment by Nottingham based professional performance violinist and violin teacher Ursula Donnelley, are on my Super Sustainable Student Violins blogsite: Here

 Meet "The Stainer Copy", a violin that really wants to be heard.

 According to a date pencilled inside, this lovely full size (4/4) violin was made in 1899.
 The violin is a very well made Stainer copy and was expertly constructed in Germany.
 I restored it in March 2020.

 Since it was demonstrated in the videos above, the powerful sounding violin has been further significantly improved by adding a far superior violin bridge, carefully tuned to the instrument and a brand new ebony fingerboard was fitted.
 The bridge demonstrated on the violin in this video has a lower action, which is perfect for fiddle players or those performing in noisy settings and it comes free with the violin should the new owner wish to try it as an alternative.

 This advanced student level violin - suitable up to Grade 8 ABRSM - is ideal for solo performances.